VaibhavGolhar/FinancialAnalyticsDashboard/backend/README.md

    # JWT token expiration time (examples: 60, "2 days", "10h", "7d")
    JWT_EXPIRES_IN=1d
    ```
+   > **NOTE**: Make sure that mongodb url points to the correct database containing collections transactions and users.
    > **NOTE**: You don't need to manually generate a JWT secret.
 The application will automatically generate a secure random secret and update the .env file if the default value is used.
 See the [JWT Security](#jwt-security) section for more details.
 5. Start the development server:
    ```